unlhcc/OSG-UserTraining-MWBD-2019/novice/DHTC/04-HTCondor-Submitting.md

     sleep 20
     echo "Science complete!"

-Now, make the script executable.
+Now, add executable (x) permissions to this script, so that it can be run as an executable on Linux computers:

     $ chmod +x short.sh

 Making the script executable and the "shebang" line (`#!/bin/bash`) line at the top of the script are not necessary for programs that are only run locally.
-However, _it is extremely important for jobs running on the grid_.
+However, _it is extremely important for jobs running on the various servers across the OSG_.

-Since we used the `tutorial` command, all files are already in your workspace.
-Test jobs on the submit host first b locally when setting up a new job type -- it is good to test your job outside of HTCondor before submitting into the Open Science Grid.
+Since this is a simple script, we can test it on the submit server.
+(It's important to test 'real' job executables with one or a few submitted jobs, perhaps using an interactive job submission or on another Linux server; many real programs can overuse the resources on the submit server if tested there.)

     $ ./short.sh
-    Start time: Mon Mar  6 00:08:06 CST 2017
+    Start time: Mon Aug  6 00:08:06 CST 2018
     Job is running on node: training.osgconnect.net
     Job running as user: uid=46628(username) gid=46628(username) groups=46628(username),400(condor),401(ciconnect-staff),1000(users)
     Job is running in directory: /tmp/Test/tutorial-quickstart
     Working hard...
     Science complete!

-## Job Description File
+### Job Description File

-Next we will create a simple (if verbose) HTCondor submit file.
+Next we will create a simple (though verbose with comments) HTCondor submit file.
 A submit file tells the HTCondor _how_ to run your workload, with what properties and arguments, and, optionally, how to return output to the submit host.

     $ cat tutorial01.submit

     # The UNIVERSE defines an execution environment.
 You will almost always use VANILLA.
     Universe = vanilla

     # EXECUTABLE is the program your job will run It's often useful
     # to create a shell script to "wrap" your actual work.
     Executable = short.sh

     # ERROR and OUTPUT are the error and output channels from your job
     # that HTCondor returns from the remote host.
     Error = job.error
     Output = job.output

     # The LOG file is where HTCondor places information about your
     # job's status, success, and resource consumption.
     Log = job.log

     # QUEUE is the "start button" - it launches any jobs that have been
     # specified thus far.
     queue 1

-## Job Submission
+### Job Submission

 Submit the job using `condor_submit`.

     $ condor_submit tutorial01.submit
     Submitting job(s).
     1 job(s) submitted to cluster 1144.

+The 'cluster' number is how HTCondor (and you) will identify this set of submitted jobs (one job for this first example).

-## Job Status
+### Job Status

-The `condor_q` command tells the status of currently running jobs.
-Please note that the `condor_q` command line interface has changed in recent HTCondor versions, and in this tutorial we are using the new version.
+The `condor_q` command tells the status of not-yet-completed jobs.
+We have submitted one job to the queue:

     $ condor_q